thewca/wca-regulations/wca-guidelines.md

 - 2i+++) [REMINDER] Bluetooth puzzles are considered electronic devices.
 - 2i1b+) [CLARIFICATION] This includes relevant devices which are switched off or disconnected.
 - 2i1c+) [CLARIFICATION] Electronic hand warmers may be used before or after an attempt only.
 Non-electronic hand warmers may be used at any time during an attempt.
-- 2i2a+) [ADDITION] The monitor of a camera can be visible to the competitor as long as it does not show the live feed of the camera.
+- 2i2a+) [ADDITION] A monitor of a camera can be visible to the competitor as long as it does not show the live feed of the camera.
 - 2j2+) [EXAMPLE] For example, if a competitor is disqualified from an event for failing to show up for the final round, their results from earlier rounds remain valid.
 - 2j3+) [CLARIFICATION] WCA Delegates should only use their discretion to prevent competitors from being a severe detriment to the competition (e.g. wasting time and/or competition resources).
 Competitors should not be disqualified for a "poor" result when they are competing to the best of their abilities.
 - 2s+) [REMINDER] Special accommodations must be noted in the Delegate Report.